TimoKats/cly/readme.md

 ```

 ## Docs
-This table shows an overview of the fields that can be supplied in your YAML alias objects.
+Cly has two commands: `run <<command>>` and `ls`.
+You can install cly using: `go install github.com/TimoKats/cly@latest`.
+The table shows an overview of the fields that can be supplied in your YAML alias objects to configure cly.

 <table>
   <thead>